sidshukla-github/ANZTest/README.md

 .dockerignore and .gitignore files also have been included to help with the optimisation.

-The original build file also compile.
+The original build file also compiled successfully.
+I did not find issue with using docker run on the built image.
 I was able to use docker run and see the "Hello World" output on the web preview.